Enterprise-CMCS/managed-care-review/docs/technical-design/resovler-design.md

 # Resolver design

 ## Background
-Resolver functions are responsible for handling requests made to the MC-Review GraphQL API and populating data for the response.
-Between receiving the request data and returning a response, the resolvers perform various tasks for generating the response.
+Resolver functions are responsible for handling requests made to the MC-Review GraphQL API and populating data for the response on the backend.
+Between receiving the request data and returning a response, the `app-api` resolvers perform various tasks for generating the response.

 These tasks include:
 - Business logic, data transformation, and validations